markushinz/aws-ses-pop3-server/README.md

 # aws-ses-pop3-server 💌

 The missing POP3 server for [Amazon Simple Email Service](https://aws.amazon.com/de/ses/) - written in golang.
-Tested with Apple Mail (13.4) and Microsoft Outlook for Mac (16.36).
+Tested with Apple Mail 14.0 on macOS 11.1, Apple Mail on iOS 14.1 and Microsoft Outlook for Mac (16.45).

 AWS SES is powerful when it comes to sending emails but has only limited functionality to receive them.
 Officially, only storing them in [Amazon S3](https://aws.amazon.com/de/s3/) and triggering [Amazon Lambda](https://aws.amazon.com/de/lambda/) functions is supported (in certain regions such as *eu-west-1*).

 This implementation serves a fully compliant [RFC1939](https://tools.ietf.org/html/rfc1939) POP3 server backed with an S3 bucket for SES.